BoykoBonev42/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 ![Custom Toolbar](../../../../images/workspaces/custom-toolbar.png)

-## Header Area Components
+## Header Components

-Use the default header components or replace them with your custom ones.
-Compose more than one component in a [header area zone](#header_area_zones) by passing a function that returns a `<Fragment />` component.
+Use the default components for the header of the Workspaces App, or replace them with your custom ones.
+Compose more than one component in a [header element](#header_elements) by passing a function that returns a `<Fragment />` component.

 ### Logo

-The following example demonstrates composing the Glue42 logo and a custom button in the Logo zone:
+The following example demonstrates composing the Glue42 logo and a custom button in the Logo element:

 ```javascript
 import React from "react";